The thought of a looming transaction can be a stressful time for employees on both the buyer and target company sides.

-A consequence of increased levels of anxiety can be decreased performance levels, company unrest, and even voluntary layoffs.
+A consequence of increased anxiety levels can be lower performance levels, company unrest, and even voluntary resignations.

-If an employee - who would otherwise make a valuable contribution to the merged entity - feels that their job is under threat, they may decide that it’s safer to accept a position in a company that can guarantee their job for the foreseeable future than one that can’t.
+If an employee, who would otherwise make a valuable contribution to the merged entity, feels that their job is under threat, they may decide that it’s safer to accept a position in a company that can guarantee their job for the foreseeable future.